jameshanlon/jameshanlon.github.io/content/silicon-infra.md

   bench, monitors, assertions etc, and possibly substituting parts of the design for fast models or block boxes.
-These verification components will likely live with the corresponding parts of the design and be collected together as they were for the design representation during a configure step.
+These verification components will likely live with the corresponding parts of the design and be collected together as they were for the design representation during a configuration step.

 {{ macros.imagenothumb('silicon-infra/verif-representation.png') }}